-A partnership is an unincorporated business organization that is the result of two or more persons joining together to carry on a trade or business.
-Each person contributes money, property, services, or a combination thereof, in return for a right to share in the profits and losses of the partnership.
-An LLC with more than one owner is generally treated as a partnership for tax purposes.
-A partnership's income and expenses are generally reported on Form 1065 (PDF), U.S. Return of Partnership Income, annually.
+A partnership is an unincorporated business organization that is the result of two or more persons joining together to carry on a trade or business, a financial operation, or venture.
+Each person contributes money, property, or services, in return for a right to share in the profits and losses of the partnership.
+An LLC with more than one owner is treated as a partnership for tax purposes, unless the LLC elects to be treated as a corporation.
+A partnership's income and expenses are reported on Form 1065 (PDF), U.S. Return of Partnership Income.
 No income tax is paid by the partnership itself.
 Each partner receives a Form 1065, Schedule K-1 (PDF), Partner's Share of Income, Deductions, Credits, etc., which indicates the partner's distributive share of partnership income, expenses, and other items, determined in accordance with the terms of the partnership agreement.
 Partners report on their income tax returns the amounts reported on the Schedule K-1.
 For more information, refer to the Form 1065 Instructions.
 For more information on partnerships, in general, refer to Publication 541, Partnerships.

-The term "corporation," for federal income tax purposes, generally includes legal entities separate from the people who formed them under federal or state law or the shareholders who own them.
+The term "corporation," for federal income tax purposes, generally includes legal entities separate from the persons who formed them under federal or state law or the shareholders who own them.
 It also includes certain businesses that elect to be taxed as a corporation by filing Form 8832 (PDF), Entity Classification Election.
 The tax on a corporation's income is figured on Form 1120 (PDF), U.S. Corporation Income Tax Return.
-For more information on corporations in general, refer to Publication 542, Corporations.
-Corporations that meet certain requirements may elect to become S corporations, which are treated in a manner similar to partnerships.
-An S corporation files Form 1120S (PDF), U.S. Income Tax Return for an S Corporation, and is generally not subject to tax.
+For more information on corporations, in general, refer to Publication 542, Corporations.
+Corporations that meet certain requirements may elect to be taxed under subchapter S of the tax code by filing Form 2553 (PDF), Election by a Small Business Corporation.
+These rules generally treat S corporations in a manner similar to partnerships.
+S corporations file Form 1120S (PDF), U.S. Income Tax Return for an S Corporation, and are generally not subject to regular income tax.
 Most income and expenses of an S corporation are "passed through" to the shareholders on Form 1120S, Schedule K-1 (PDF), Shareholder's Share of Income, Deductions, Credits, etc. The shareholders report on their income tax returns the amounts indicated on the Schedules K-1.
-For more information on S corporations, refer to the Form 1120S Instructions.
+For more information on S corporations, refer to the Form 1120S Instructions (PDF).

-Page Last Reviewed or Updated: April 01, 2013
+Page Last Reviewed or Updated: February 27, 2014